 Earbuds: 1More True Wireless ANC

 Building on the popularity of its Airpods, Apple’s Airpod Pros take it a step further with effective noise cancellation and excellent call quality.
 Not only do these earbuds have the strong audio performance and secure in-ear fit Airpod users are familiar with, but USA Today describes the noise-cancelling feature of these earbuds as “among the best in the field.”

 While you cannot control the level of noise cancellation, the Airpod Pros do take out keyboard clicks, nearby music and office chatter.
 The earbuds also include a transparency mode that allows outside noise in, which is excellent if you want to interact with the world around you.

 These headphones will cut out most of the noise around you, and they sound great when playing music, podcasts or anything else you want to listen to.
 Forbes says these headphones are “easily among the best noise-cancelling headphones out there.”

-Like the Bose headphones, these allow you to adjust how much sound is blocked out, but more impressively, they have 30 hours of battery life.
+Like the Bose headphones, these allow you to adjust how much sound is blocked out and have 18 hours of battery life.
 Additionally, these headphones are described as being comfortable and stylish.

 Finding the right pair of headphones may be exactly what you need to make remote working work for you.
 Though you may have to spend a pretty penny up front, your improved productivity due to blocking out distracting noises will likely make the expense worthwhile.